 You’ll notice there are no daytime mistings.
 Although this is common in chameleon husbandry, and I did it myself, I have transitioned my mistings to the sleep hours.
 Chameleons have been consistent in their communicating that they do not like being sprayed.
 I have given up deciding I know what is best for them and started to listen to them.
 The night fog, morning dew and the afternoon dripper provide the necessary hydration in a natural way.
 With those provided there just isn’t a need to force them into a shower in the middle of the day.

 The job of the babies is to grow as fast as possible so as babies they should be fed as much as they can eat.
 Between 6 and 12 months old, reduce feeding to ten food items every other day.
 Thus is still a generous amount because Johnston’s Chameleons are still growing up to adult size during this time.
 Once they get to their adult size (around 12 months) you can take their feeding back to 3 richly gutloaded and supplemented food items every other day.
 Obesity in chameleons is a common and serious ailment.
 Once it is obvious that the female is gravid, you can increase the food items to five food items every other day.
-Once her body has already determined how many babies will be created, then it is important to give her the all the nutrients necessary to create healthy babies.
+Once her body has already determined how many eggs will be fertilized, then it is important to give her the all the nutrients necessary to create healthy babies.
 If she appears to be hungry after those five then it is okay to give extra.
 This is a period of time where she will need her nutrients.

 There is often a complaint about chameleons refusing food or becoming very picky.
 The #1 reason why chameleons become picky eaters is because they are not hungry.
 We tend to feed our chameleons too much and once they are stuffed they only eat when it is their favorite food.
 If your chameleon refuses all but their favorite feeder then skip a meal and offer them one feeder of the standard type you wish them to eat again the next meal.
 You may skip up to a week without worry.
 In fact, two weeks is still not dangerous.
 As long as you offer the regular boring meal every couple days you will find their hunger point when it is reached.

-Introduction to Supplementation and Jackson’s Chameleons
+Introduction to Supplementation and Johnston’s Chameleons

 Supplementation is one of the least defined aspects of chameleon husbandry.
 We literally do not know what they need.
 We are guessing.
 The best we can do is try to get as close to their natural processes as possible and test regimens out.